MicrosoftDocs/sdk-api/sdk-api-src/content/winhttp/nf-winhttp-winhttpsettimeouts.md

 <a href="https://msdn.microsoft.com/34ce8f7d-7cc3-4b38-ba6a-1247f50ebd33">WinHttpOpen</a> or <a href="https://msdn.microsoft.com/9ecd035d-1abf-48ca-baf2-d9754f912c60">WinHttpOpenRequest</a>.

-### -param nResolveTimeout
+### -param nResolveTimeout [in]

-TBD
+A value of type integer that specifies the time-out value, in milliseconds, to use for name resolution.
+If resolution takes longer than this time-out value, the action is canceled.
+The initial value is zero, meaning no time-out (infinite).

+<b>Windows Vista and Windows XP:  </b>If DNS timeout is specified using NAME_RESOLUTION_TIMEOUT, there is an overhead of one thread per request.

-### -param nConnectTimeout
+### -param nConnectTimeout [in]

-TBD

-### -param nSendTimeout

-TBD

-### -param nReceiveTimeout

-TBD

-#### - dwConnectTimeout [in]

 A value of type integer that specifies the time-out value, in milliseconds, to use for server connection requests.
 If a connection request takes longer than this time-out value, the request is canceled.
 The initial value is 60,000 (60 seconds).

 TCP/IP can time out while setting up the socket during the three leg SYN/ACK exchange, regardless of the value of this parameter.

-#### - dwReceiveTimeout [in]
+### -param nSendTimeout [in]

+A value of type integer that specifies the time-out value, in milliseconds, to use for sending requests.
+If sending a request takes longer than this time-out value, the send is canceled.
+The initial value is 30,000 (30 seconds).

+### -param nReceiveTimeout [in]

 A value of type integer that specifies the time-out value, in milliseconds, to receive a response to a request.
 If a response takes longer than this time-out value, the request is canceled.
-The initial value is 30,000 (30 seconds).

-#### - dwResolveTimeout [in]

-A value of type integer that specifies the time-out value, in milliseconds, to use for name resolution.
-If resolution takes longer than this time-out value, the action is canceled.
-The initial value is zero, meaning no time-out (infinite).

-<b>Windows Vista and Windows XP:  </b>If DNS timeout is specified using NAME_RESOLUTION_TIMEOUT, there is an overhead of one thread per request.

-#### - dwSendTimeout [in]

-A value of type integer that specifies the time-out value, in milliseconds, to use for sending requests.
-If sending a request takes longer than this time-out value, the send is canceled.
 The initial value is 30,000 (30 seconds).

 ## -returns